Goniometer: Royal Artillery Mils Protractor

 Semi circular 6in and 9in Mils protractors, produced in UK (marked R.A.), Australia (marked R.A.A.) and New Zealand (marked R.N.Z.A.) since 1960s for the Royal Artillery, the Royal Australian Artillery and the RNZA.
-Protractors, commonly used in Vietnam War and other conflicts since then.
-Protractors stamped with the Ordnance Survey product number, were some additionally stamped with a NATO Stock Number.
-Instruction on its basic use described in the Military Map Reading booklet (an excerpt from the Manual of Map Reading and Land Navigation, Army Code 71874.
+Protractors were commonly used in the Vietnam War and other conflicts since then.
+Protractors stamped with the Ordnance Survey product number were sometimes additionally stamped with a NATO Stock Number.
+Instruction on its basic use were described in the Military Map Reading booklet (an excerpt from the Manual of Map Reading and Land Navigation, Army Code 71874.
 Issue 1.0: Apr 2009).
-Identical and modified protractors commercially produced by various publishers.
+Identical and modified protractors were commercially produced by various publishers.

-Its original design derived from 400 degrees semicircle protractor (Patent 11465 of 1916) produced by J.H.
-Steward Ltd. in 1935, were since adopted by the Royal Artillery to use Milliradians.
+Its original design was derived from the 400 degrees semicircle protractor (Patent 11465 of 1916) produced by J.H.
+Steward Ltd. in 1935, since adapted by the Royal Artillery to use Milliradians.

 GTA 05-02-012 Coordinate Scale and Protractor

-Since 1981, the GTA 05-02-012 Coordinate Scale and Protractor tool (initially GTA 5-2-12, which superseded GTA 5-2-10) is a standartized 125x125mm square-size military protractor (its official standard is a PDF file with a vector template for print, latest revision released in June, 2008), designed and produced by the Department of Army Graphic Training Aid for the needs of the U.S. Army.
-For its users published special guides and instructions: GTA 05-02-013 How To Find Your Way (old title: How To Avoid Getting Lost), TC 3-25.26 (FM 3-25.26) Map Reading and Land Navigation, STP 21-1-SMCT Soldier’s Manual of Common Tasks, Warrior Skills Level 1, etc.
+Since 1981, the GTA 05-02-012 Coordinate Scale and Protractor tool (initially GTA 5-2-12, which superseded GTA 5-2-10) is a standardized 125x125mm square-size military protractor (its official standard is a PDF file with a vector template for print, latest revision released in June, 2008).
+This tool was designed and produced by the Department of Army Graphic Training Aid for the needs of the U.S. Army.
+For its users, special guides and instructions were published: GTA 05-02-013 How To Find Your Way (old title: How To Avoid Getting Lost), TC 3-25.26 (FM 3-25.26) Map Reading and Land Navigation, STP 21-1-SMCT Soldier's Manual of Common Tasks, Warrior Skills Level 1, etc.